axismaps/axis-jekyll/_posts/2008-10-27-the-golden-age-of-cartography-is-now.markdown

 <li>What are the perceptual limits of animation and for what kinds of map reading tasks (e.g., rate estimation, change detection) are animated maps especially well-suited (and how could those tasks be better supported)?</li>
 <li>How can we reduce the problem of "split attention" in immersive and visually-rich environments like Google Earth?</li>
 <li>How can we create intelligent Web-based software that is both easy to use and powerful?
 To what degree can the map-design process be automated to further the democratization of map-making?
 How can we help novices to think like experts?</li>
 <li>What should our map interfaces look like and why?
-How does the map interface structure the userâ€™s experience?
+How does the map interface structure the user's experience?
 How do we know if our map interfaces work?</li>
 <li>Who benefits from these billions being invested in mapping?</li>
 <li>How does this technology change the way we do business and the way we interact with each other?</li>
 <li>What are the limitations and liabilities of decentralized data structures and technologies that run on volunteered geographic data?</li>